Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Papkina E.F.

 In practice, very often there are variants of the development of the so-called circle of Willis (this system of arterial supply to the base of the brain).
-For life, these changes are not dangerous.
-The issue of conscription is decided individually after examination by a neurologist.
+These changes are not life-threatening.
+The issue of conscription is decided individually after an examination by a neurologist.

 Post date: 24.04.2013 22:46